Rising Stars

 Research:

-Multi-event hybrid hydrologic modeling with TREX
+Multi-event hybrid hydrologic modeling with TREX-SMA

 Research: TREX-SMA: A Multi-Event Hybrid Hydrologic Model Applied at California Gulch, Colorado